 Limits and MTU

 It is worth bearing in mind that even a real internet connection has limits.
-There are limits on the rate of your line because of the ADSL sync speed.
+There are limits on the rate of your line because of the DSL sync speed.
 IP never guarantees that all packets arrive, in order, and not duplicated.
 However, we are not imposing any artificial limits on your internet connection.
 We don't traffic shape any protocols to slow down your link in any way (unless you ask us to, e.g. giving VoIP priority).
 We do have clear 1500 byte IP to our core network where we have 1500 byte peering and transit.
 If you use PPPoE there is a lower MTU (1492) which is part of the protocol, but we support 1500 byte PPPoE on lines or where your equipment can handle it.
 We provide native IPv6 with clear 1500 byte packets throughout our network and peering and transit links.

 We have no so called black boxes to covertly monitor traffic and/or pass traffic monitoring to the authorities or anyone else.
 Obviously the law is such that we may have to add such black boxes, but we would resist as far as possible.
 We may even find we are not allowed to change this web page if ever that happens.
 However, I, as director, am happy to answer direct questions on this matter on irc (user RevK) or on twitter (@TheRealRevK) and you can get paranoid if I refuse to.
 If black boxes become mandatory we aim to find ways and services to maintain the basic human right to privacy.
 You can ask about any of these statements on irc if you wish - but try not to harass me too much.

 Not wishing to be logged